 The same logic applies to those cases where a mentally unstable individual goes on a killing spree.
-Inevitably their homes are trawled, a copy of Splatterhouse is found and immediately the root cause for the individual’s murder bout is identified; it’s violent video games wot done it.
+Inevitably their homes are trawled, a copy of Splatterhouse is found and immediately the root cause for the individual’s murder spree is identified; it’s violent video games wot done it.

-Peasgood acts like a buffoon by simply to ignore every rational argument made by Ingham about certification, the need for parental responsibility and the inherent lack of some games’ suitability for children, choosing instead to focus on bogus research and making unsubstantiated, vague, populist statements about the damaging nature of video games.
-Not particularly rational or reasoned arguments.
+Peasgood acts like a buffoon, simply ignoring Ingham’s rational arguments about certification, the need for parental responsibility and the inherent lack of some games’ suitability for children, choosing instead to focus on bogus research and unsubstantiated, vague, populist statements about the damaging nature of video games.
+There are no particularly rational or reasoned arguments.

-Computer power has improved so much in the past twenty five years that in game effects are now almost indistinguishable from those displayed in movies.
+Computer power has advanced so much in the past thirty years, that in game effects are now almost indistinguishable from those displayed in movies.
 Consequently this means that when a character has their head chopped off in a game, kids are seeing something very graphic.
 It is unlikely they will have the ability relate that to the horror of a real event and understand its real life consequences.

-Don’t blame video games for the nation of fat, aggressive children that we allegedly have, look closer to home.
-Good parenting is the only thing that is required.
+Don’t blame video games, violent or otherwise for the nation of overweight, aggressive children that we allegedly have, look closer to home.
+Good parenting and difficult conversations are the only things that are required.

 I share your sentiment, parents get away scott free when these stories rear their heads, it almost seems as if businesses are supposed to raise the public’s children.

 I personally feel its due to the generation of parents who have seen games as young adults and haven’t realised that the medium has matured to become something comparable in nature to the film industry.